elsutanito/FTNT/sd-wan-LAB03.md

 !!! note "About this Use Case"

-    In this use case you will create and SD-WAN configuration with 2 HUBs in Primary - Secondary mode using the SDWAN Overlay Template to simplify the configuration.
+    This laboratory covers the functionality of SD-WAN rules, routing configuration, and firewall policies within your SD-WAN setup.

-### SD-WAN Rules
+### 3.1.
+SD-WAN Rules

 1. Navigate to **Device Manager -> Provisioning Templates-> SD-WAN**